In this post we will analyze the average and minimum salary in Tbilisi, Georgia. Figures which can be helpful for

 Minimum Salary in Tbilisi, Georgia

-As of January 2019 there is no official minimum salary in Georgia.
-In Tbilisi minimum monthly wage tends to be higher at $171.
-97 as seen on salaryexplorer.com.
+As of January 2021 there is no official minimum salary in the country of Georgia.
+In Tbilisi minimum monthly wage tends to be somewhere around at $180 per month.
 If you’re thinking of traveling or relocating to Tbilisi for work, it is best to find jobs, which pay in strong currencies such as USD or Euro.

 Tbilisi is the best of both worlds for expats.
 It is very modern and cosmopolitan whilst surrounded by beautiful nature and mountains.

 Average Salary in Tbilisi, Georgia

-As of 2019 the average salary in Georgia 1069 GEL or approximately reached $398 per month.
-Average monthly salary for women is at $300 per month according to agenda.ge.
+As of 2021 the average salary in Georgia 1150 GEL or approximately reached $356 per month.
+Average monthly salary for women is at 870 GEL per month according to Georgian Statistics Office.
 It is not surprising that the salaries are much higher in the capital with Tbilisi generating almost 50% of GDP.
 A number of foreign multinationals have branches in Tbilisi, including Ernst & Young.

 Renting a one-bedroom apartment in the capital will set you back around $180 per month with monthly bills and travel costs at $80 per month.